-Today It Takes Roots has alliance members in 150 organizations and in more than 30 states and Indigenous territories, nationwide and in Canada.
+Today It Takes Roots has alliance members in 200 organizations and in more than 50 states, provinces and Indigenous territories, nationwide and in Canada.
 Each alliance is led by grassroots organizations, and each brings unique contributions to our collective work.

 Working in close collaboration with Center for Story-based Strategy and The Ruckus Society to provide the necessary tools, training and strategic support to grassroots and frontline communities most impacted by the climate crisis.

 What ITR Does

 It Takes Roots utilizes the common frame to protect our land, water, homes, and bodies.
 We engage in both trans-local power building and mass mobilizations.
 We come together to share tools, exercise power, and engage a rapid response committed to building resistance and visionary opposition to oppression, extraction, and exploitation.

 September 8th-14th, 2018, San Francisco Bay Area, California

 Now is the time to build cross-sector alignment, progressive unity, and a strong base of community support that is needed to shift power, gather popular momentum and confront the challenges of the foreseeable future.
 Our members are leaning into their strength and long time experience of grassroots organizing and base-building to build up our community power.

 Act on It Takes Roots

 For more information about getting involved, contact Chloe Henson at email@example.com